 To use the "Detect" API, your server will POST a HTTP request with your authorization key in an HTTP Auth Header, and a POST Body containing a JSON structure.
-The JSON holds all the headers your visitor has sent.
+The JSON you need to send to the API holds all the headers your visitor has sent.
 We decode and collate those headers, determining the browser and other system information your visitor is using, including if anything appears "fake", "weird", "dangerous" and so on, and very quickly return a well structured response to you.

 To be able to use the Detect API at its full potential, you need to "ask" your visitor's web browsers to send your server all the Client Hints headers that it is capable of sending.
 The web browsers that send Client Hint headers will only send a few basic Client Hints by default, you have to specifically request that they send them all to your server.